 Holi in Vrindavan or “Vrindavan Holi” or “mathura Holi” as it is called is once in a life time experience.
 Brajbhoomi as it is called is the place where Holi has to be experienced.
 Poorna who was posted in Mathura in eighties while serving in the Army always talk about this experience!

 Holi in Vrindavan is a joyful event.
 It is not a single day ritual unlike in most of the places in the country.
 It is a weeklong festival with its own interesting themes and legends.
 We will give you the complete details of all the days.
 Pick and choose the days you want to attend.
 We will assure you that you will come back with rich, colourful and memorable experience of Holi in Vrindavan!

-Holi in Vrindavan in 2020 starts on 4 March 2020 and ends on 11 March 2020.
+Holi in Vrindavan or Vrindavan Holi or Mathura holi 2021 dates are from 23 March 2021 to 30 March 2021.
 The weeklong festival has different activities in different places around Mathura and Vrindavan.
 Each day is known by a different name.

-Here, we give you the details in a day wise easy to follow itinerary.
+Here, we give you the details in a day wise easy to follow Vrindavan Holi schedule.

 This is the first day of festivities in Braj Bhoomi and is held in Barsana.
 It starts almost a week before the main “Holi Day”.
 The traditional festivities involve women dressing up as Gopis (consorts of Lord Krishna) and beat men who come dressed as Gops (friends of Lord Krishna) with sticks .

 The legend is that Lord Krishna visited Barsana with his friends from Nandgaon and teased Gopis there.
 Gopis got annoyed, got together and wanted to teach Krishna and his friends a lesson.
 They chased them away from their village by beating them with stick!
 Hence the name Lath Mar which means give a kick or beat with with a stick!